Credit by Examination and Advanced Placement

 12

-IGETC: AP exams must be used in area indicated regardless of where the certifying CCC’s discipline is located.
+IGETC: AP exams must be used in the area indicated regardless of where the certifying CCC’s discipline is located.

 College Level Examination Program